 It takes place on the "Ceili Stage."
 Dance warmup will run from 7:40 pm to 8:30 pm.

 The Competition starts at 8:30.
 Check in time will begin at 8:00 pm.

 The committee has decided to use FeisWorx for registration this year.
-Registration opened June 1st.
-The last day of Registration will be July 17th unless we reach our 1200 entries max prior to that date Effective July 29th no more changes will be accepted.
-Any submissions received with postmark on or before those dates will be accepted.
+Registration opens June 1st.
+The last day of Registration will be July 17th unless we reach our 1200 entries max prior to that date Effective July 21st no more changes will be accepted.
+Any submissions received with postmark before June 1st will not be accepted.

 Remember, the feis includes a number of disparate activities and competitions spread across two days and two adjacent venues.

 Friday evening features the Adult Ceili Competition at the Ceili Tent just inside the southeast entrance to the Dublin Irish Festival in Coffman Park.
 Adult Registration materials will be available at 7:30 with competition commencing at 8:30 p.m.
 The dance floor is available for practice from 7:40 to 8:20 with music provided by Marian Funk.
 Early registration materials pick-up for the Saturday competitions at the High school is offered at Embassy Suites between 7:30 and 9:00 p.m.

 Registration materials will be available in the High School Commons area at 7:30 Saturday morning.
 Opening Ceremonies for the feis are at 8:30 a.m., also in the High School Commons.
 Dance competitions for First Feis and Beginner through Championship begin at 9:00 a.m. in the High School; please refer to the Dance Schedule for details of stage location and dance order.

 Exact times for specific competitions are impossible to predict.
 Stage assignments are subject to change feis day to accommodate the vagaries of the day; please be alert to the progress of your stage(s) and look for any posted changes.
 This is especially important after noon as some stages finish earlier.